Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/using-alerts.md

     You can also review the alerts configuration and templates by navigating to alerts configuration in the top right corner.
 <br>

-3. Trigger dns alert by sending a curl request to www.google.com as defined in dns alert. **Note:** The alert may take a minute or two to be visible in the 'Alerts' tab.
+3. Trigger dns alert by sending a curl request to www.google.com as defined in dns alert. **Note:** You need remove namespace `dev` from `default-deny` policy for trigger this alert, and it may take a minute or two to be visible in the 'Alerts' tab.

    ```bash
    kubectl -n dev exec -t centos -- sh -c 'curl -m3 -skI https://www.google.com 2>/dev/null | grep -i http'